-Carp floats in your local tackle shop today will include a wide variety of dedicated carp floats available.
+Carp floats in your local tackle shop today will include a wide variety of dedicated carp fishing floats.

 Chunky, ultra buoyant pellet wagglers rarely featured among a matchman’s armoury a decade or so ago, but these are now commonplace.

 This is due to the simple fact that more often than not they outperform other tactics, especially in the warmer months when carp are often found in the upper layers.

 These carp fishing floats are used with no shot down the line, so the pellet hook bait falls at the same speed as the descending freebies.
 The loose fed pellets need to be drip fed continuously in to ensure competitive feeding and optimum sport.

 Fishing for carp using a pellet waggler is a very active method.
 The idea is to encourage competitive feeding in the upper 2 ft with a steady trickle of pellets.